ess-dive-community/essdive-community-space-guide/README.md

 ## The purpose of this repository

 The ESS-DIVE GitHub Community Space was started to provide a location where the ESS-DIVE user community can upload documents, codes, and tools related to the [ESS-DIVE repository](http://ess-dive.lbl.gov/).
-We designed this meta-repository so that ESS-DIVE contributors can familiarize themselves with the process of contributing to an existing ESS-DIVE related GitHub repository or establishing and maintaining a new GitHub repository.
+We designed this meta-repository so that ESS-DIVE contributors can familiarize themselves with the process of contributing to an existing GitHub repository or starting their own.

 ## How to contribute
 ### Setting up a  GitHub account